MarkusM-SH/Imaris_2_Tiff-Converter/README.md

 ## NOTE
 The script reads resolution_level = 0 (full resolution) from the ims file and transposes the 5D array from TCZYX to TZCYX.
 The new array is saved useing tifffile.imwrite()

+> [!CAUTION]
-In the current version, only the XY pixel size is stored in the tiff metadata.
+> In the current version, only the XY pixel size is stored in the tiff metadata.

 # Building and using an executable
 To convert multiple images without Python experience, you can create a small executable.